-Name: Service control Definition: Association between a geographically located service and the organisation that controls it Code: 'SrvControl' Remarks: This is an information association linking a location where a service is provided with an information type describing the provider.
+Name: Service Control Definition: Association between a geographically located service and the organisation that controls it Code: 'ServiceControl' Remarks: This is an information association linking a location where a service is provided with an information type describing the provider.
 Contrast to ServiceProvisionArea, which is a feature association linking the area served with another feature describing the provider.
 Role controlledService encodable only as a generic inverse association in 3.0.0 datasets as it is an information->feature link Aliases: (none)

 Attribute Bindings